-In an increasingly digital world, we’re all at more risk than ever of being hacked.
-Everyone’s online every day, sharing personal information here, there and everywhere.
-From passwords and names, to locations and bank card details, we are giving away our personal information often.
+In an increasingly digital world, we’re all at risk of being hacked.
+Everyone’s online every day, sharing personal information from passwords and names, to locations and bank card details, on a regular basis.

-Being hacked isn’t just inconvenient, but it also puts you at risk of fraud.
-It’s so important to make sure we’re safe online, and to take the right steps if we do get hacked.
+Being hacked isn’t just inconvenient, it also puts you at increased risk of fraud.
+This means it's vital we stay safe online, and follow the correct procedures if we do get hacked.

 There are quite a few warning signs that could alert you to the fact that you’ve been hacked.
 For example, you might notice that: